kodekloudhub/shell-scripting-for-beginners-course/docs/03-Flow-Control/06-Lab-While.md

 # Lab while

-  - Lets do some practical with [While Loop](https://kodekloud.com/courses/shell-scripts-for-beginners/lectures/21506318)
+  - Lets do some practical with [while Loop](https://kodekloud.com/topic/labs-while-loops/)

   1. Solution is given below